eclipse-thingweb/playground/README.md

   * Safari browser has unexpected behavior with JSON-LD documents
   * If you loose your internet connection when validating JSON-LD validation will fail since it tries to access the documents under `@context` (can be turned off)

 * Offline/OnPremise: by hosting the `playground-web` yourself.
-Therefore please deliver the "index.html" file with a web-server.
+Therefore, please deliver the "index.html" file with a web-server.

 ## Batch Testing
 Please have a look at the `playground-cli` package for batch testing of Thing Descriptions.